Afroprogrammer/Freecodecamp-basic-Javascrpt-challenges/README.md

 - Divide One Decimal by Another with JavaScript
 - Finding a Remainder in JavaScript
 - Compound Assignment With Augmented Addition
+- Compound Assignment With Augmented Subtraction
-- Compound Assignment With Augmented SubtractionPassed
+- Compound Assignment With Augmented Multiplication